Add Board Member

 Tanya has a Masters in Biology and is a finance coordinator at Cornell Cooperative Extension of Ulster County.
 She worked for more than ten years at Windfall Farms in Montgomery, NY, both in the field and in the office.
 It was during her time there that she learned about some of the challenges faced by small farms and how important it is to support local agriculture.
 She's lived in the Rondout Valley for almost twenty years, loves to grow food and flowers, and became a member of the RVGA Board of Directors in the spring of 2019.

 Sam Ullman is an Ulster County native and alum of Rondout Valley High School.
 After several years working in restaurants throughout the East Coast, Sam returned to Ulster County in 2006 and opened the Bywater Bistro in Rosendale.
 After developing a program of working with local farms and producers in the area, Sam saw a need for a hub to purchase and distribute these products.
 In 2011 Sam became a co-founder of Hudson Valley Harvest, the first business of its kind in the Hudson Valley, bringing together local farms and producers in one place.
 Sam retired from HVH in 2019.
-Serving on the board of Rondout Valley Growers Association since 2014, Sam still enjoys supporting the local food and farm scene and remains dedicated to our community’s agricultural heritage.
+Sam served on the Rondout Valley Growers Association's Board of Directors from 2014 - 2023 before transitioning into an advisory position.
+Sam still enjoys supporting the local food and farm scene and remains dedicated to our community’s agricultural heritage.

 While many people know of John Novi’s meteoric path to culinary stardom, many don’t know that as early as 1966, he was on a mission to protect the D&H Canal and formed its first Board of Directors.
 Retired as DePuy Canal House chef, Novi was instrumental in securing a grant that helped transfer this historic building to the D&H Canal Society.